Voggastur/data-centric-dev-project/README.md

 1. As an employer I go to see Johans website, if he's really as good as he postulated in his CV.

     * I click the Add hero link to change view, and input a hero.
 Afterwards I check that the hero appears in the list of heroes.

-2. As an assessor I go to Johans website determined to check every nook and cranny among which..

-    * Test if all links work.
+    * Also test if the links work.
-    * Try to submit a new hero.
     * Try to submit a new adventure.
-    * Try to edit a hero.
+    * Try to edit an existing hero.
-    * Try to edit an adventure.
+    * Try to edit an existing adventure.

-3. As collaborator number 1 I check out Johans website to evaluate his skills, to measure his eligibility for developing a Flask project in a team.
+2. As collaborator number 1 I check out Johans website to evaluate his skills, to measure his eligibility for developing a Flask project in a team.

     * I go to the website and click Add hero and submit a new hero with the name Spiderman.
 Afterwards I see that Spiderman appears on the page.
     Afterwards I use the link to the repository and check the python file.
 I scroll down to see @app.route for insert_hero, which dictates how Spiderman was posted to mongo.db.heroes.

-4. As collaborator 2 I want to see Johans website to see if he can show database content.
+3. As collaborator 2 I want to see Johans website to see if he can show database content.

     * I go to the website and input a new adventure.
 Afterwards I will see the new adventure on the adventure tab.
     * I will also use google developer mode to check the responsiveness of the page, and the css and javascript source.

-5. As a player in Johans roleplay group, I want to be able to store variables for my hero for the upcoming roleplay session.
+4. As a player in Johans roleplay group, I want to be able to store variables for my hero for the upcoming roleplay session.

     * Firstly I click the add adventure link to add context for the hero I am about to enter.
     * Secondly using paper sheets from the last roleplay session, I enter information about my hero.
 I make sure to add the 7 silver coins I made hunting rabbits in the last game into my possessions.